6 Day Red Centre Team Building Program

 • Camel to Sounds of Silence dinner at Uluru

-• Post tour accommodation (this can be included if preferred)
+• Pre and post tour accommodation (this can be included if preferred)

 • Travel insurance